SumiSastri/dev-blogs/docs/programming-database-design/part5-ERDS-relationships-multiplicities.md

 ---
 layout: default
-parent: ERDS - how database tables are linked by relationships
+parent: ERDs establishing table relationships and multiplicities
 nav_order: 17
 title: What are
 last_updated: Jan 2026
 ---

-# ERDs - how database tables are linked by relationships
+# ERDs establishing table relationships and multiplicities

 Relational databases (RDBMS) follow a structured approach where individual entries or records are stored in tables organised into rows and columns.
 They are called "relational" databases because tables are linked to each other based on relationships.
 When designing a conceptual entity relationship diagram (ERD), understanding how table entities are linked by their relationships is a key first step in determining the RDBMS design and structure.